 Identifying the most valuable structural improvements / problem solving and monitoring actively how they add to the increased performance of the department

-Action board like a scrum board that support the catch-ball process between teams as well as prioritization of topics and alignment in the management team
+Action board like a scrum board that supports the catch-ball process with teams as well as prioritisation of topics and alignment in the management team

-These aspects together cover a holistic view of the organization’s purpose.
+These aspects together cover a holistic view of the organisation’s purpose.
 Additionally it also reflects the measure in which it succeeds in meeting that purpose as well as the initiatives it employs to meet or exceed that purpose in the future.
-Moreover, any prioritized improvements will be visible and display the obvious actions the organization is taken to further excel their operations and delivery to their customers.
+Moreover, any prioritised improvements will be visible and display the obvious actions the organisation is taken to further excel their operations and delivery to their customers.

 Simple as it may seem there is a long way to go from an empty room to a fully built Obeya and a seasoned management team applying lean and agile principles.
 But the key is to start with what you’ve got.
 However if you do, I urge you to get an experienced coach or facilitator to help your team get started.
 While the benefits of using Obeya can be huge, the access to these benefits requires what is probably a significant change in how your team and the front-line teams operate and work together.